Stylistic Evolution and LLM Neutrality in Singlish Language: Related Work

 \section{Related Work}

 Research on Singlish has its foundations in sociolinguistics.
 Such work documented substrate influences from dialects of the neighboring regions and show how Singlish diverges structurally from standard English \cite{ningsih2023exploring,tan2023curious}.
-Pragmatic studies show how discourse particles such as \textit{lah}, \textit{lor} and \textit{meh}, can function as stance markers, and encode solidarity and affective nuances between speakers \citep{wong2004particles,mian1993dynamics}.
+Pragmatic studies show how discourse particles such as \textit{lah}, \textit{lor} and \textit{meh}, can function as stance markers, and encode solidarity and affective nuances between speakers \citep{wong2004particles,mian1993dynamics,foo2024disentangling}.
 These works establish Singlish as a linguistically rich, contact-driven variety and is therefore an interesting language to study.

 In computational sociolinguistics, prior work has examined diachronic language change in online settings, identifying lexical, semantic, and stylistic shifts over time across platforms such as X and Reddit \citep{eisenstein2014diffusion,grieve2018mapping}.
 While these studies provide general frameworks for analyzing temporal variation, Singlish remains underexplored in this context.
-The availability of Large-scale corpora such as the Corpus of Singapore English Messages (CoSEM) data \citep{gonzales2023corpus} enables systematic analysis of Singlish evolution in digital communication.
+The availability of large-scale corpora such as the Corpus of Singapore English Messages (CoSEM) data \citep{gonzales2023corpus} enables systematic analysis of Singlish evolution in digital communication.

 Computational work on Singlish has primarily focused on handling its non-standard syntax through annotation, translation, and normalization pipelines \citep{liu2022singlish,chen2015corpus}, with downstream applications in sentiment analysis, opinion mining and topic detection on social media and e-commerce platforms \citep{bajpai2016developing,hsieh2022singlish}.
 More recently, LLMs have been used to model Singlish semantics and style \citep{periti2024lexical}, support translation and hate-speech detection \citep{ng2024talking,ng2024sghatecheck}, and construct lexical resources \citep{chow2024word}.
 Although prompting and fine-tuning have been explored to align LLM outputs with community-specific language use \citep{ng2025examining,wu2024semantic}, these approaches often struggle to reproduce authentic and temporally grounded variation \citep{yong2023prompting}.
-Our work builds on this line of research by evaluating how LLMs encode diachronic stylistic variation in Singlish.
+Our work extends this line of research by testing whether LLMs can generate Singlish that is not only realistic, but also temporally neutral across years.